QuantumFusion-network/spec/docs/ADR/0013-native-rust-sdk-for-smart-contracts.md

 ## Decision

-We will develop a native Rust SDK for PolkaVM and Revive project smart contracts, focusing on delivering a developer-friendly and ergonomic API.
+We will develop a native Rust SDK for `pallet-revive` smart contracts, a lightweight extension to `pallet-revive-uapi` to enhance developer ergonomics and provide the missing functionality for common use cases.

 ## Context